-Services that are covered for you What you must pay when you get these services

-Medicare Diabetes Prevention Program (MDPP)

-MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+Services that are covered for you What you must pay when you get these services Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
 There is no coinsurance, copayment, or deductible for the MDPP benefit.

-Medicare Part B prescription drugs

-These drugs are covered under Part B of Original Medicare.
+Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: You pay 20% of the total cost for Medicare-covered Part B chemotherapy and other Part B covered drugs.
+Covered drugs include: There is \$0 copayment for Part B insulins.
+You pay 20% of the total cost for Medicare covered Part B drugs.
+Prior authorization is required.

-There is \$0 copayment for Part B insulins.

-Prior authorization required.